 Kensington lock holes (or K-Slots) are tiny holes made for securing electronic equipment.
-The lock has an anchor reinforced with a metallic cover and a rubber-metal cable with a key or combination-secured latch.
-The lock fits in to the hole to secure expensive electronic equipment while the cable wraps around something solid.
+The laptop lock has an anchor reinforced with a metallic cover and a rubber-metal cable with a key or combination-secured latch.
+The laptop lock fits into the hole to secure expensive electronic equipment while the cable wraps around something solid.

 Look around the laptop for an ear jack-shaped hole that is about 0.33 inches in diameter with the image of a padlock beside it.

 Determine if your laptop is compatible with a laptop lock by looking on the side or back of your computer to see if it has a Universal Security Slot (USS).
 The Universal Security Slot (USS) is a round hole that is typically located on the side of your laptop but may also be located on the back of some models.
 Most laptop models have a small picture of a lock next to the hole, which measures approximately 1/3 inch.

 Most new laptops come with it for sure, but if you can’t seem to find it, reach out to the manufacturer, or search Google for the location of the security slot.
 The working of the laptop lock is very simple.
 It works the same as bicycle chain locks so at one end you have the lock that you have to insert into the laptop while the other end is a long metal chain that you have to wrap around a heavy immovable object.
 This is to be done because the immovable object acts as an anchor and restricts the portability and movement of your laptop.

 If your computer does not come with a K-slot, you can get lightweight locking stations.
 These work by clamping to your computer and the cable lock plugs into the laptop locking dock.